geoffyuen/designdev/dev/timber.md

 echo "<?php">index.php ; cat *.twig >> index.php
 ```

 It doesn't matter that the result isn't really php.
+All WPML is scanning for is `__("Your string to be translated", "Your theme text-domain")`.

 ## jQuery